seek-oss/sku/docs/docs/api.md

 ## `sku/webpack-plugin`

 A plugin that provides `sku` functionality to custom webpack builds.
-See [custom builds] for more information.
+See the [custom builds documentation] for more information.

 Example: